dipy/dipy/doc/faq.rst

   Q-space is the space of one or more 3D spin displacement wave vectors
   $\mathbf{q}$.
 The vector $\mathbf{q}$
-  parametrises the space of diffusion gradients.
+  parametrizes the space of diffusion gradients.
 It is related to the applied magnetic gradient $\mathbf{g}$ by the formula
   $\mathbf{q}=(2\pi)^{-1}\gamma\delta\mathbf{g}$.
   Every single vector $\mathbf{q}$ has the same orientation as the